LamettaLang/poc/docs/syntax.md

 `r 'is' T` and `r 'as' T t`

-The keywords `is` and `as` can be used to check if the type of an instance r matches the specified type T. In case of mehtod maps the check is also valid for base method maps to e.g. check for the existance of interfaces.
+The keywords `is` and `as` can be used to check if the type of an instance r matches the specified type T. In case of mehtod maps the check is valid for value types as well as base method maps to e.g. check for the existance of interfaces.
 The difference between `is` and `as` is, that `as` will give you a reference T to r.
-This will not bind, cast or view_as, but can convert `any` to a concrete type.
+This will view_as, if possible, allowing to convert `any` to a concrete type.

 For the purpose of compound statements, t shall be available immediately after the check. (e.g. `r as uint t && t > 100` is valid syntax and behaves as expected).

+### or

+`x or y`

+Or is a special keyword that can be used to provide a fallback for empty optionals.
+The left side needs to be an expression of optional or expect T type, while the right hand needs to be of T type.
+If the left hand is an expect, it will be converted to optional first.

-### typeof
+### type_of

-`'typeof' THING`
+`'type_of' THING`

 Returns a `Type` methodmap that allows you to inspect various aspects of a type.
 Check the reference implementation for what you can expect from this interface.
 For a struct this includes things like fix sized, name and members.
 The member list might be obfuscated or inaccurate.

+### keys

+`'keys' THING`

+Returns an unordered set of keys from a collection THING, that is an array, vector, list or dict.
+For dictionaries, it's a `set<K>`, otherwise it's a `set<uint>`.
+The set is a copy, and does not reflect changes to the container.

+## Required Builtins

+### print

+`fun print(const str? format, const any args...)->()`

+Simple line based output, using a python style format string and arguments.

+### crash

+`fun crash(const str? msg)->()`

+Handling a failed value, by casting to error, allows for resource management before failing further up the call chain.
+Optionals on the other hand are intended for all instances where the absence of a value does not prevent execution form continuing, like getting a value for a key not set in a map.

+For truly unrecoverable errors, you can use the `crash()` built in with an optional message.
+Crashing, be it through `crash()` or unboxing an optional/expect incorrectly, will always terminate the application on the spot.

+Crash will still generate aand dump a stacktrace, so you don't have to get creative with errors.

+### fail

+`fun fail(const str? msg)->(move Error errorBase)`

+This function allocates the base object for errors, that supports the methods of the `Error` method map.

+### cast

+Cast functions can have any name, but require the `@cast`-attribute and a signature of single in, single out.
+On most hardware, to increase performance, complex types it should be const in, move out and for primitives like numbers it should be copy in, copy out.

+The compiler will generate cast chains, if no direct cast from A to B is possible, at a possible performance penalty.

+For all numeric types A and B:
+Widen with sign-extend or zero-extend, truncate when narrowing `@cast fun cast_A_B(A a)->(B b)`

+For strings of all bit widths X for encodings UTF-8, UTF-16 and UTF-32:
+Invalid codepoints are encoded as well.
+`@cast fun cast_str_vuX(const str in)->(move vec<uX> out)`
+`@cast fun cast_vuX_str(const vec<uX> in)->(move str out)`

+For all string <-> number conversions:
+`@cast fun cast_str_N(const str in)->(N out)`
+`@cast fun cast_N_str(N in)->(move str out)`

+Since there are no generics in functions, conversion between container types is done by assignments automatically.
+Dictionaries can not cast to anything else and have to be processed by other means.

+### isValid

+`fun isValid(ref Handle hdl)->(bool valid)`

+Check if the resource backed by a handle is still valid.
+Validity is based on the opaque backend (e.g. native dependency):

+### real/imag

+For all complex number C of some bit width and a float number F of the same width:
+`fun real(C complex)->(F realPart)`
+`fun imag(C complex)->(F imagPart)`